hamza1220/Portfolio-v2/public/info/works/exercise-fakeout/writeup.md

 <h3 style="color:#ff5257;"> Rewards Revamp. </h3>

 Rewards need to be aligned with fitness goals, they should eliminate extrinsic motivations to fake out and rather loop the user back into using the tracker.
-Let’s discuss two scenarios:

-1.&nbsp;A college student just begins a cardio exercise plan - that the tracking application has fit right into their busy schedule.
-They're nearly done with just the first exercise in the lengthy plan.
-As soon as they've achieved their cycling distance goal, they are greeted with a prompt that congratulates them for achieving their goal and also adds in a _tailored and personalized_ congratulatory message - for instance, a health fact that you have achieved based on your health data and exercising goal.
+This brings up a scenario where a college student has just got done with the first exercise in a lengthy cycling plan, let's say.
+Upon completion, they are "rewarded" with a _tailored and personalized_ congratulatory message - for instance, a health fact that you have achieved based on your health data and exercising goal.
+College students do like instant gratification!

 <div class="flex justify-center w-full">
 <img class="w-full" src="/info/works/exercise-fakeout/rewards-revamp-1.svg" />
 </div>

-2.&nbsp;A second student has been working on their arms for a month now, using their wearable device to collect all sorts of statistics for the application.
-They open the final workout for the plan, and complete it using the video tutorial.
-They immediately get greeted with a congratulatory message that informs you about a new in-app feature that you have just unlocked - a nutrition plan in this case.
+In a second scenario, consider a college student at the last exercise of their month-long plan.
+Upon completion, their reward turns out to be an in-app feature - a nutrition plan in the wireframes below.

-The idea here is to cut the basis for faking-out - the reward from a fake-out in this case would lead the user back to what they were avoiding in the first place, fuzzying the motivation behind faking-out in the first place.
+**The idea here is to cut the basis for faking-out** - the reward from a fake-out in this case would **lead the user back to what they were avoiding in the first place**, fuzzying the motivation behind faking-out in the first place.

 <div class="flex justify-center w-full">
 <img class="w-full" src="/info/works/exercise-fakeout/rewards-revamp-2.svg" />